EdwardOmondi/tag_system_pi/Readme.md

 python3 -m pip install spidev
 ```

 6. Run the following command to install MFRC522 through pip.
 This library implements the RFID RC522 interface and it is what enables us to read and write data to the RFID Tags.
+It will also install all the other requirements needed

 ```
-python3 -m pip install mfrc522
-python3 -m pip install websockets python3 -m pip install requests
+python3 -m pip install -r requirements.txt
 ```

 ## Running the scripts